mightyhouseinc/script-header/README.md

 $ ./script_header.sh
 ```
 ## How to use
 Input the the location of the file, a descrition, your full name, your e-mail address, and a license.
+You will also be asked if you wish to include a list of dependencies your script requires.
 It will be formatted in the file like this:
 ```sh
 #!/bin/sh